AnnaZeng22/High-tone-shift-in-BMRS/README.md

 # High-tone-shift-in-BMRS
-a BMRS grammar that models high tone shift based on the pattern in Kibondei
+a BMRS grammar models high tone shift based on the pattern in Kibondei

 Elements may be high-toned H, low-toned L, or unspecified for tone 0.
 As a simplification, you may assume that no more than one high-toned element is present in the input.